FREQUENTLY ASKED CHALK PAINTING QUESTIONS | CHALK/MINERAL PAINT FAQ | WHAT YOU NEED TO KNOW ABOUT CHALK PAINTING

 3. I don’t like shabby chic, matte or “chalky” finishes.
 So, why would I use chalk paint?

-One of the biggest misconceptions about chalk paint is that it only creates a chalky finish or that it is only used for antiques and “shabby chic” or farmhouse looks.
-Although BB Frösch gives paint the features of chalk paint if that’s what you’re after, it does so much more!
-It literally transformsany ordinary paint so that it not only bonds with all kinds of surfaces, it becomes manipulatable.
+One of the biggest misconceptions about chalk and mineral paints is that it only creates a chalky finish or that it is only used for antiques and “shabby chic” or farmhouse looks.
+Although BB Frösch gives paint the features of pre-mixed chalk paint if that’s what you’re after, it does so much more!
+It literally transforms any ordinary paint so that it not only bonds with all kinds of surfaces, it becomes manipulatable.
 That means you can distress if you want.
 You can even make your paint act like a stain (I call it faux stain.)
 If you like smooth and modern or high gloss, simply add BB Frösch to paint with a sheen or seal with a high gloss sealer.

 4. How do you make your own chalk/mineral paint with BB Frösch?